JehnenS/FinTextSim-LLM/README.md

 | XGB–F2 | ***0.0282***    | ***1.44***    | ***0.150*** |
 | XGB–F3 | 0.0261          | 1.33          | 0.184       |

+Two years after formation, return magnitudes decline and statistical significance weakens.
+Yet, XGBoost with topic-level sentiment still delivers the highest performance.
+The decay pattern is consistent with gradual information diffusion rather than immediate price adjustment.

 ## Implications
+The results demonstrate that topic-specific sentiment extracted from corporate disclosures provides economically meaningful and persistent signals for financial prediction.
+Integrating FinTextSim-LLM outputs with traditional fundamentals improves classification accuracy, probability calibration, and downstream portfolio performance.
+Hedge strategies based on enriched textual features generate large and statistically significant excess returns at formation and remain profitable over subsequent horizons, consistent with slow market incorporation of narrative information.
+These findings suggest that qualitative disclosures encode durable, forward-looking signals that complement accounting data and can be deployed in scalable, transparent forecasting systems for real-world financial applications.